 My only child, Heather, joins the Menzies team.

 Today I enjoy running the business with my wife, Bridget.
-Bridget joined me ten years ago and with her strong managerial skills was able to bring some fresh ideas and views on advancing the business.
+Bridget joined me thirteen years ago and with her strong managerial skills was able to bring some fresh ideas and views on advancing the business.

 Last summer, I was seeing a patient that returns annually from Saskatchewan each summer to visit.
 As I was adjusting his prosthesis, he reminded me that he has been coming to Menzies since 1929!
 He was just three years old.